Kia EV3 review

 • -So-so charging rates

-As a cash purchase, the entry-level 58.3kWh Kia EV3 is tempting if you don’t need to travel too far.
-While it costs more than the Smart #1 it undercuts the Hyundai Kona Electric, Kia Niro EV and Tesla Model Y.
+As a cash purchase, the entry-level 58.3kWh Kia EV3 is very competitively priced against its rivals.
+While it costs a little bit more than the smaller Smart #1 (which has a significantly worse range than the EV3) it undercuts the Hyundai Kona Electric and Kia Niro EV, and is considerably cheaper than a Tesla Model Y.

-That said, even if you spring for the larger – 81.4kWh – battery, it’ll cost around the same as rivals that cover less distance on a charge, including the much more expensive Model Y Long Range.
+Even if you spring for the larger 81.4kWh battery, the EV3 will cost around the same as rivals that cover less distance on a charge, including the much more expensive Model Y Long Range.

 It’s worth noting that experts predict that the EV3 will depreciate slightly faster than those rivals, which can have an effect on PCP finance rates.
 Before you buy, make sure you check for the best offers on our New Car Deals pages.